A Guide To getting a Buddha Tattoo in Thailand

-Traditionally a wat, or temple, is a good bet.
+Traditionally a wat, or temple, is a good bet for getting your first Buddha genuine tattoo.
 If you’re in Bangkok you can go to Wat Bang Phra, the most famous one and generally acknowledged as the place to go – it’s which is about a forty-minute drive away from the City.
 Or you may have decided to visit a ‘samnak’, which is the name given to a room, or building used by a non-monk tattooist, a shaman, or Ruesi.
 Whichever you choose, the ritual process you then follow is very much the same.

-Here are some of the more popular designs, what they signify and the powers they possess
+Here are some of the more popular Buddha designs for tattooing, what they signify and the powers they possess

 These are, in a sense, ‘grids’, or geometric patterned designs and may be thought of as a kind of substitute for body armour.
 Each Samnak brings their own variants to their creation.
 There is the square or triangular Yant Maha Ud.
 The Gao Yord, or ‘Nine Peaks’, symbolising the sacred mountain at the centre of the universe, possibly the most popular choice for a first time tattoo, which consists of nine spiralling lines made up of words written in Pali.

-All decisions made – at last it’s time to go ahead.
+All decisions made – at last it’s time to go ahead with your Buddha Tattooing.

 First you should make a small, symbolic offering to the samnak – some small flowers, perhaps a pack of cigarettes, incense, a candle and a few coins, but always adding up to an odd number and preferably ending in nine, that being a most spiritual number.